|

 August 11 - The Roane County News - Summer Reads Take Laureate on Regional Journey

-August 15 - video Host: KMAland 960 FM, Shenandoah, Iowa the Dean and Don Radio Show
+August 15 - Host: KMAland 960 FM, Shenandoah, Iowa the Dean and Don Radio Show

 August 17 Guest post at Nerdy Book Club: "Switching Genres: Surprise, It's a Novel!"